hanlongfu/discrete_mathematics/README.md

 [[0109.001 - Discrete Mathematics with Applications]] - MATHB_DMwA
 - same as [[#1 6 - Set Operations and Cardinality]]
-- **Optionally**
-	- 6.4 - Boolean Algebra’s, Russell’s Paradox, and the Halting Problem
-		- This has a great table of logical equivalences and set properties (Table 6.4.1)

 [[0109.002 - Mathematics - A Discrete Introduction]] - MATHB_MADI
 - 2.8 - Lists